 While insurance companies have a role in the claims process, their primary goal is to protect their bottom line.
 They may try to minimize your claim or deny coverage altogether.

-With that in mind, we recommend declining requests for recorded statements, especially without an attorney present.
-Insurance adjusters may use these statements as opportunities to try to get you to admit fault or magnify inconsistencies that reduce the compensation you’re entitled to.
+With that in mind, we recommend declining requests for recorded statements, especially without an attorney.
+Insurance adjusters often later use these statements to magnify inconsistencies that reduce the compensation you’re entitled to or to place blame on you for an accident that was not your fault.

 2. I Must Cooperate Fully with the Insurance Company.

-While it’s important to be honest and cooperative, you don’t have to provide unnecessary information.
+While it’s essential to be honest and cooperative, you don’t have to provide unnecessary information.

-For example, you should be cautious about signing authorizations that grant the insurance company access to your medical records, employment records, or other personal information.
+For example, you should be cautious about authorizing the insurance company access to your medical records, employment records, or other personal information.
 Only disclose medical conditions that are directly related to the accident.
 Avoid mentioning past injuries or illnesses that are unrelated to the accident.

-Also, you are under no obligation to agree to a settlement offer without consulting with an attorney.
-If an adjuster or insurance representative tries to persuade or coerce you into signing, insist on more time to review the offer in detail and get a second opinion before it’s finalized.
+Also, you are free to consult with an attorney before agreeing to a settlement offer.
+If an adjuster or insurance representative tries to persuade or coerce you into signing, insist on more time to review the offer in detail and get a second opinion before you sign.

-“It’s very important to have an attorney review any settlement offer you receive from a car accident case before you agree to it.
-Insurance companies may try to present the offer as a ‘done deal’ with no room for negotiation, but that’s rarely the case.
-If you do sign a settlement offer as it’s presented, however, it’s extremely difficult to reopen and renegotiate a claim.”
+“It’s vital to have an attorney review any settlement offer you receive from a car accident case before you agree to it.
+Insurance companies may present the offer as a ‘done deal’ with no room for negotiation, but that’s rarely true.
+However, if you sign a settlement offer as presented, it’s often impossible to reopen and renegotiate a claim.”

 — Jason Schneider, Co-Founder & Managing Partner, Schneider Williamson